AlexandreDecan/AlexandreDecan/readme.md

 On the impact of workflow automation on continuous collaborative open source software engineering University of Mons, Belgium, 2024 (ongoing)

-**Yourri Houness**
-On the impact of workflow automation on continuous collaborative open source software engineering University of Mons, Belgium, 2023 (ongoing)

 **Guillaume Cardoen**
 On workflow automation in open source software repositories University of Mons, Belgium, 2023 (ongoing)